 - Excessive drooling, usually accompanied by retching noises

 - Swelling in abdominal area (may or may not be noticeable)

 If ANY combination of these symptoms are noticed, CALL YOUR VET and get the dog there as fast as possible.
 Bloat is LIFE-THREATENING.

-For more information on what you can do in the case of a Bloat emergency, see First Aid for Bloat in the Health & Nutrition section of Canada's Guide to Dogs.
+For more information on what you can do in the case of a Bloat emergency, see First Aid for Bloat in the Health & Nutrition section of the Canada’s Guide to Dogs website.

 Degenerative Myelopathy (DM)

 Although DM has been reported in other large breeds, the disease is relatively frequent in the German Shepherd breed, suggesting that there is a genetic predisposition for German Shepherds in developing DM.
 The age at onset is 5 to 14 years.
 DM is caused by an autoimmune disease attacking the nervous systems leading to progressive neural tissue damage.
 In many ways, DM is similar to what has been discovered about the pathogenesis of Multiple Sclerosis (MS) in humans.
 In fact, DM is now known as MS in dogs.